sortega/sortega.github.io/_posts/2015-12-26-crashlanding.md

 [pry]: http://pryrepl.org/
 [francesc]: https://twitter.com/francesc_pla

 Did I finally give up on the test and implemented the change right away?
 Nope.
 At some point I realized that the magically disappearing part of the query had `"should"` as key.
-If you are familiar with Jquery, you will know that it is a DSL based on dynamic methods in which whatever you call gets transformed in the attributes of a JSON.
+If you are familiar with Jbuilder, you will know that it is a DSL based on dynamic methods in which whatever you call gets transformed in the attributes of a JSON.

     Jbuilder.new do |company|
       company.name name